vandeven/vandeven.github.io/abstracts.md

 # Abstracts

+## Monads explained

+Functional programming terminology can be quite intimidating, but it does not have to be.
+Learning this terminology actually helped me in becoming a better problem solver, and therefor better at programming (in any language).
+In this talk we will go into what all these fancy words like monad, monoid, functor etc. actually mean.
+We will go into a bit of theory (but not as far as category theory), and there will be a strong focus on practical everyday examples.
+After this talk you will see that you have been using monads all along, know why the Java Optional is not a monad, and your abstract thinking skills will level up.

 ## Effective problem solving

 Software engineering is a field that is evolving rapidly.
 About 10 years ago we were manually installing things on that one named server while these days we run hundreds of services in a cloud environment.